2020 Georgia Bulldogs football team

 The 2020 Georgia Bulldogs football team represented the University of Georgia in the 2020 NCAA Division I FBS football season.
 The Bulldogs played their home games at Sanford Stadium in Athens, Georgia and were led by fifth-year head coach Kirby Smart.
 For the first time since 2016, the Bulldogs did not win the Eastern Division of the Southeastern Conference (SEC), finishing second behind rival Florida.

 Preseason

 SEC Media Days

 In the preseason media poll, Georgia was predicted to finish in second in the East Division behind Florida.
 Georgia received the second-most votes (tied with LSU) to win the SEC Championship Game.

 Recruiting

 Georgia's 2020 college football recruiting class was rated as the best in the country by Rivals.com, 247Sports, and On3.
-Highly-rated recruits included cornerback Kelee Ringo, defensive tackle Jalen Carter, offensive tackle Broderick Jones and Tate Ratlege, linebacker Mekhail Sherman, and tight end Darnell Washington.
+Highly-rated recruits included cornerback Kelee Ringo, defensive tackle Jalen Carter, offensive tackle Broderick Jones and Tate Ratledge, linebacker Mekhail Sherman, and tight end Darnell Washington.